Mitictonylor/Quizza/README.md

 **Classic**

-Based on the Trivial Pursuit board game, each player must correctly answer a question from one of six categories:
+Based on the Trivial Pursuit board game, each player must correctly answer questions from the following six categories:

 - Sport
 - Science & Nature